deadcoast/gate/docs/design_review.md

 ### Should you use JSON?

-Yes — as a translator layer only, never as the canonical form.
-Your system prompt should stay in the symbolic pseudo-language.
+Yes — as a translator layer only, never as the canonical form. the system prompt should stay in the symbolic pseudo-language.

-### Is your pattern viable?
+### Is the pattern viable?

 YES.
 Extremely.
 You’re creating a mini-DSL that models: